Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - `namespace` define the client library namespace. e.g. Azure.IoT.DeviceUpdate.
 - `new-project` indicate if it is a new sdk project and need to generate a project file (.csproj).
+- `model-namespace` Indicate if we want to put the models in their own namespace which is a sub namespace of the client library namespace plus ".Models". if it is set `false`, the models will be put in the same namespace of the client.
+The default value is `true`.
 - `clear-output-folder` indicate if you want to clear up the output folder.